Making efforts to fill up vacancies, improve judicial infrastructure: CJI N V Ramana | Law-Order

 ''I am aware of the increasing physical attacks on judges.
 I am doing my utmost to prevent such occurrences.
 Directions were issued to improve the security of the judicial officers both inside and outside court rooms,'' Justice Ramana said.

-He also urged them to take care of their physical as well as mental health.
-Acknowledging the importance of financial well being, he said: ''Only when you are free from financial worries, you will be able to give your best.
+Acknowledging the importance of financial well being, the CJI said: ''Only when you are free from financial worries, you will be able to give your best.
 Let me assure you that I am taking up that issue related to pay commission and you will soon get a good news on this front''.

-He said the Constitutional Courts have been functioning with full potential with COVID-19 pandemic becoming less intense.
+He said the Constitutional Courts have been functioning with full potential as COVID-19 pandemic has become less intense.

 He urged the judicial officers to make sincere efforts to spare extra time for court, beyond regular Court Hours, as part of efforts to deal with the backlog of cases.